 The MAHCC joins the BBB of Greater Maryland in promoting and fostering the highest ethical relationship between our business members and the public through voluntary self-regulation, consumer and business education and service excellence.
 BBB strives to create an ethical marketplace where buyers and sellers trust each other.
 BBB’s mission, just like the MAHCC's mission, is to be leaders in advancing marketplace trust.
 BBB do this by setting standards for marketplace trust; encouraging and supporting best practices by engaging with and educating consumers and businesses; celebrating marketplace role models; calling out and addressing substandard marketplace behavior; and, creating a community of trustworthy businesses and charities.
 BBB sees trust as a function of two primary factors – integrity and performance.
 Integrity includes respect, ethics and intent.
 Performance speaks to a business’s track record of delivering results in accordance with BBB standards and/or addressing customer concerns in a timely, satisfactory manner.
 BBB ensures that high standards for trust are set and maintained.
 We exist so consumers and businesses alike have an unbiased source to guide them on matters of trust.
 We provide educational information and expert advice that is free of charge and easily accessible.

 BBB Accreditation is an honor – and not every business is eligible.
 Businesses that meet our high standards are invited to seek BBB accreditation.
 Businesses deemed to meet Accreditation Standards are presented to the BBB's Board (or designees) for review and acceptance as a BBB Accredited Business.
 All BBB accredited businesses have agreed to live up to our Standards for Trust, a comprehensive set of best practices for how businesses should treat the public in a fair and honest manner.
 BBB does not compare businesses against each other but rather evaluates businesses against our standards – and our standards clearly speak to the character and competence of an organization.
 BBB is the resource to turn to for objective, unbiased information on businesses.
 BBB's network allows us to monitor and take action on thousands of business issues affecting consumers at any given time.
-BBB is a businessperson key advisor, most reliable evaluator and most objective expert on the topic of trust in the marketplace.
+BBB is a businessperson key adviser, most reliable evaluator and most objective expert on the topic of trust in the marketplace.

 The Crisfield Area Chamber was created to work for the best interest of our community; to identify and serve the needs of businesses; to increase the prosperity and encourage the growth of existing businesses; to foster the establishment of new tax paying businesses; to provide representation in governmental affairs; to work with educational, cultural, civic and service organizations.
 The Chamber sponsors many events including its signature event, The Annual Hard Crab Derby.
 It also sponsors the J. Millard Tawes Crab and Clambake, the largest seafood festival in the State of Maryland.
 It hosts the Soft Shell Festival, 4th of July events, co-hosts the Waterman's Festival with the Tawes Museum, and the Crisfield Christmas Parade.